Unlock Exclusive Travel Secrets: Get Your Free Guide Now!

 When we went to Yosemite for the first time, it was only 1 and half day.
 We managed to pack a lot into our short visit.
 This 2-day Yosemite National Park itinerary post is designed to pack as much into such a short visit, showcasing the best of what this captivating destination has on offer.

-About This 2-Day Yosemite National Park Itinerary
+What This 2-Day Yosemite Itinerary Covers

 For the last two days, it is best to explore Yosemite Valley and its surrounding area together with one of most visited places in park – Glacier Point — plus a quick drive on Tioga Road.
 These are the areas that will give you a taste of both popular sections in the park and hidden gems, known only to locals.